-Upon receipt of a timely request for Appellate Review, the CEO shall deliver such request to the Board.
-As soon as practicable, the Board shall schedule and arrange for an Appellate Review which shall be not less than twenty-one (21) days from the date of receipt of the Appellate Review request; provided, however, that an Appellate Review for a Practitioner who is under a suspension then in effect shall be held as soon as the arrangements for it may reasonably be made.
-At least ten (10) days prior to the Appellate Review, the CEO shall send the parties special notice of the time, place and date of the review.
+Upon receipt of a timely request for Appellate Review, the CAO shall deliver such request to the Board.
+As soon as practicable, the Board shall schedule and arrange for an Appellate Review which shall be not less than twenty-one (21) days from the date of receipt of the Appellate Review request; provided, however, that an Appellate Review for a practitioner who is under a suspension then in effect shall be held as soon as the arrangements for it may reasonably be made, but not later than twenty-one (21) days from the date of receipt of the request for review.
+At least ten (10) days prior to the Appellate Review, the CAO shall send the practitioner special notice of the time, place and date of the review.
 The time for the Appellate Review may be extended by the Appellate Review Body for good cause and if the request therefore is made as soon as reasonably practical.